Le Vieux-Québec en hiver: cafés, vin chaud et magie sous la neige

 THE COFFEE JOURNAL · QUEBEC & SEASONS

-Cobblestone alleys of Old Quebec under the snow with steaming coffee
+Snow-covered cobblestone alleys of Old Quebec with steaming coffee

 Photo: Carrera Café